burkard/ResizeHandler/README.md

 This demo project is an answer for this SO question: https://gamedev.stackexchange.com/questions/168601/resize-game-object-using-single-drag-handle-using-unity

-Te handler will always be facing the active camera - as long as the camera has the tag "MainCamera", and other cameras with this tag are disabled.
+The handler will always be facing the active camera - as long as the camera has the tag "MainCamera", and other cameras with this tag are disabled.
 It can be easily modified, though.

 To use it, simply add the script "ObjectResizer.cs" to the object(s) that can be modified.
 Then click the object when in play mode.